-Storage or demand response capacity operators according to the characteristics of the zones selected for experimental tenders.
+Storage or demand response capacity operators depending on the characteristics of the zones selected for the experimental tenders.

 The energy transition is bringing about profound changes to the power system.
 RTE is supporting this transition by making adaptations to the network infrastructure that promote the large-scale integration of renewable energies and ensure that a high level of electricity quality is maintained.

 RTE is designing these system changes while seeking a technical and economic optimum for the community which integrates social and environmental aspects.

 For the dimensioning of the electricity transmission system, RTE already relies on the flexibility of RE generation, by incorporating the option of limiting it from time to time and temporarily when this would prevent the construction of network infrastructure for which the economic interest for the community is not greater than the disadvantages of these caps.
 This is the principle of optimal network dimensioning, described in the 2019 edition of the 10-year Network Development Plan (chapter "Adaptations").

 RTE is currently dimensioning the network taking into account the limiting of RE generation from time to time and temporarily

 To further this logic of optimisation, RTE is seeking to complete the panel of solutions taken into account for dimensioning of the network by integrating other flexibilities, such as demand response or storage.
 These additional flexibilities could, in some cases, represent a technically and economically relevant alternative to the adaptation of the network.